vijayvenkat/openstack-netscaler-ci/README.rst

-Inorder to make sure the code contributed by you, to OpenStack community, remains stable and to identify problems before it is too late, you need to setup a testing infrastructure that will continuously test and give feedback/vote whenever changes get submitted to the community.
-This cannot be done by the openstack community CI infrastructure, because it wont have your/vendor's hardware/software.
+Inorder to make sure the code contributed by you, to OpenStack community, remains stable and to identify problems before it is too late, you need to setup a testing infrastructure.
+It should continuously test and give feedback/vote whenever changes get submitted to the community.
+Tests cannot be run by the openstack community CI infrastructure, because it won't have your/vendor's hardware/software.
 You need to setup your own testing infrastructure, probably in your company lab, in the deployment you prefer and test the changes that get submitted.

-We had contributed NetScaler driver and wanted to make sure it is not broken and hence we setup a test infrastructure.
-The following paragraphs captures the thought process of setting up a test infrasture and provides code snipetts from the code that was used to setup the testing infrastructure at Citrix.
+We had contributed NetScaler driver, inorder to make sure it is not broken we setup a test infrastructure.
+The following paragraphs captures the thought process of setting up a test infrasture, and provides code snipetts from the code that was used to setup the testing infrastructure at Citrix.
 Hoping, it will be useful for others who are setting up their own test infrastructure.